LukasNormantas/vim/README.md

 the goal of this setup is to keep contents of this repository simple while providing a quick way to install and manage the configuration.
-The idea was just have config files and links to plugin repositories stored in one place, and to be able to load the stored configuration to any environment easily.
+The idea was just have config files and links to plugin repositories stored in one place, and enable to load the stored configuration to any environment easily.
-This has been made possible using awesome plugin [pathogen.vim](https://github.com/tpope/vim-pathogen), that allows to have plugin files organized in custom directory structure.
+This has been made possible using awesome plugin [pathogen.vim](https://github.com/tpope/vim-pathogen), that allows having plugin files organized in custom directory structure.

 ## Installation instructions